Trace signals during simulation

 A finite, real, double, scalar value that sets the minimum of the vertical axis on the scope display.

 The Min value must be less than the Max value.

 A finite, real, double, scalar value that sets the maximum of the vertical axis on the scope display.

 The Max value must be greater than the Min value.

 Legend— Set position of legend

-Options from the drop-down menu specify the position of the legend in the block's scope display.
+Options from the drop-down menu specify the position of the legend in the scope display.
 The legend shows the color chosen for each connected signal next to the signal's name.

 Scale axes limits at stop— Autoscale axes limits when simulation finishes

 When on, performs a fit-to-view operation on the data displayed in the scope when the simulation stops.

 Show "Double-click to connect" message— Show or hide message